BW25/Humber_Capstone/README.md

 This project is designed for 3mm cast acrylic; colour is irrelevant, although I used transparent acrylic.
 You can cut other materials, but keep in mind the slots on the design are designed for a 3mm thick material.
 You may need to alter the design if you want to use something else.
 The AutoCAD files can be found at this link.
 I recommend altering it to change the text at minimum; you want it to say your name, not mine!
 [Hardware enclosure](https://github.com/BW25/Resistor-value-recognizer/blob/master/mechanical/hardwareEnclosure.dwg)

+If you are unfamiliar with AutoCAD, you can find tutorials [here](qhttps://thesourcecad.com/autocad-tutorials/).

 After editing the AutoCAD files, go to the "Output" tab and select "Plot".
 Change the plot scale to 1:1 in mm.
 Use the Preview button and the Plot offset to ensure your design is centered on the paper.
 Then select "Ok" to output your design to a PDF.